 But the retailer flatly denies the allegations.
 It released a statement saying it’s a New York institution that has operated for half a century “with a stellar reputation” and that the attorney general was wrong and “trying to create a tax on discounts in order to make New Yorkers pay more.”

 As we’ve discussed in this space previously, New York’s False Claims Act statute is widely regarded as among the toughest, if not the toughest, statute of its kind, with awards typically ranging from 15-30% that typically translate to six- and seven-figure paydays for whistleblowers.
-As I indicated in this Crain's article, this case will ultimately turn on how New York’s somewhat arcane sales tax rules for coupon’s and discounts work.
+This case will ultimately turn on how New York’s somewhat arcane sales tax rules for coupon’s and discounts work.
 Under these rules, if a retailer reduces the price of an item, it usually only has to collect sales tax on the reduced price.
 But special rules apply in situations where that discount is funded or reimbursed by another company, usually a manufacturer.
 So was B&H using retailer’s coupons or manufacturer’s coupons?
 The outcome of this case will likely turn on that distinction.

 Recent Posts